What it's like to live as a digital nomad in Sri Lanka

 The immigration office felt like typical South Asia mayhem at times.
 Staff were generally pretty helpful and will point you in the right direction.
 Most of your time will be spent in waiting rooms, but there is a little shop in the main area to grab a coffee and a veggie roti.

 The cost of extending a Sri Lankan visa depends on your passport.
 As an Australian, I paid $30, however, as an American, Ashley had to fork out $100 for hers.
-See full price per country here.

-In summary, extending visas in Sri Lanka can be arduous affair, but the good news is it's all handled in a single day (if you arrive early) and you'll be able to leave a little weary, but with your passport in hand.
+In summary, extending visas in Sri Lanka can be an arduous affair, but the good news is it's all handled in a single day (if you arrive early) and you'll be able to leave a little weary, but with your passport in hand.

 We decided to base ourselves in Dickwella as it was a laidback beach town away from tourist hotspots like Mirrisa and Hikkaduwa.
 Dickwella is also home to Verse Collective, the modern coworking space we'd been hearing about, so it made sense for us.
+We're generally not fans of pre-booking accommodation as we like to view the home first, however, this was difficult in the town we chose to base, Dickwella.
+We eventually spoke to a local on the beach about our situation and he had a friend with a rental apartment, which we agreed to.

 We lived in an apartment in The Mount House, which was a very basic Sri Lankan-style housing and extremely cheap.
 In fact, the most affordable long-term rental either of us has ever had.
 It was by no means fancy, but a good money-saver.
 It's also a perfect place for wildlife lovers, with cheeky monkeys visiting most mornings and curious peacocks passing by in the afternoons.